- Do I have the University-provided student health insurance?

 - Review policy coverage and benefits

-- Find a network provider
+- Search for a preferred provider

-- Find the closest network pharmacy
+- Find the closest in-network pharmacy

 - Submit claims, check claim status and EOB